atlas0fd00m/CanCat/README.md

 $ citm.printCanMsgsIso() # prints all CAN messages received on the Isolation network
 ```

-Placing a bookmark places a bookmark simultaneously on both the Isolation information and the aggregate information.
+Placing a bookmark places a bookmark simultaneously on both the Isolation information (Iso interface messages) and the aggregate information (standard CAN interface messages).

 Happy Hacking!